gjcooper/VAULT/01_articles/riedl2008identifying.md

 ## My Thoughts

 This is a very similar goal to our approach, classifying into decision strategies using components of the strategy assumptions, however the methods rely on the same process-tracing apparatuses that could be problematic in assessing true decision strategies.

+The table at [p 796](zotero://open-pdf/library/items/72E3CIV6?page=796) is a great summary of different aspects of strategies.
+Need to review this.
 ### Annotations

 %% begin annotations %%